Olympics on television: 2022 Winter Olympics

+2024 Summer Olympics

 Future Olympics Games

 On May 7, 2014, the IOC granted NBC Universal rights to all Olympic Games from the 2022 Winter Olympics to the 2032 Summer Olympics.
 The agreement was valued at US$7.65 billion, and will last from 2021 to 2032.
 NBC, which has held the broadcast rights to both editions of the Olympics since 2000, now holds the rights in the United States until 2032.
 This is the most expensive deal in the history of the Olympics.
+In 2024, the IOC announced that the agreement had been extended to 2036 at a cost of US$3 billion, with Comcast (the owner of NBC) becoming a "strategic partner" of the IOC.

 In January 2023, the IOC announced that a joint bid from the European Broadcasting Union (EBU) and Warner Bros.
 Discovery had been awarded rights for all Olympic Games from the 2026 Winter Olympics to the 2032 Summer Olympics.
 The joint bid between European free to air broadcasters and Warner Bros Discovery follows criticism of the 2015 deal to award European television rights to Discovery.
 Each EBU member will broadcast at least 200 hours of coverage of the Summer Olympics and at least 100 hours of the Winter Olympics, whereas Warner Bros.
 Discovery will have unlimited rights.